-Most Accounts Receivable organizations have historically been measured on overall Accounts Receivable levels, overdue accounts, and department cost.
+Most Accounts Receivable organizations have historically been measured on overall Accounts Receivable levels, overdue accounts, and department costs.
 But, in today’s challenging business climate, with companies implementing more advanced technology and end-to-end process design, there is a much more compelling need to measure and evaluate the entire Order-to-Cash (O2C) process.
-How to best approach this daunting task can vary based upon such factors as company structure, the type and complexity of the customer base, and the governance model overseeing the Order-to-Cash organization.
-Most importantly, however, is securing a strong senior leadership commitment to focus the appropriate resources on getting this performance measurement structure in place and then adjusting and enhancing as needed on a going-forward basis.
+How to best approach this daunting task can vary based on such factors as company structure, the type, and complexity of the customer base, and the governance model overseeing the Order-to-Cash organization.
+Most importantly, however, is securing a strong senior leadership commitment to focus the appropriate resources on getting this performance measurement structure in place and then adjusting and enhancing it as needed on a going-forward basis.

 - Authorize and Manage Credit

 - Invoice, Collections, & Cash Application

 - A/R Reporting & Revenue Assurance

 Recognizing the need to enhance their performance measurement capabilities in the O2C area, a project team was formed, with its overall guiding principles for metrics being that they are consistent, easily measurable, business-impact driven, and actionable.
 While the entire project took several months to complete, there were four distinct phases or “maturity levels” that were key milestones, with several weeks or months between them before any additional changes were made to allow for stability and enhancement.
 Below are the various maturity levels and their implementation time.

 - Productivity, quality, customer satisfaction, HMM, and value measurement defined